-Please note: the size of each photo you’ll receive is very small.
+Please note: the file size of each photo you’ll receive is pretty small.
 This is because each file is carefully treated using sophisticated compression software that’s available to photographers.
 This doesn’t mean the print size is small.
 Keep reading to find out more.

 It compresses very high-resolution photographs into small file sizes without compromising quality.

 A typical photograph in your wedding gallery may be a much smaller file size than one you take on your phone.
 That’s because the phone one is filled with unnecessary bloat that creates needlessly heavy files.

 I take care to remove this bloat so that downloading, transferring and sending the files impressively fast.

 The largest download size on your finished gallery prints up conservatively up to 16 X 24 with a close viewing distance.
 Think that’s kinda big?
 Well, consider how silly an 8 X 10 looks on the average wall!

 Get in touch to discuss custom wall art that will make a statement and I’ll guide you through the options given your home’s decor, available space and your taste & aesthetic.
 It’s daunting to consider what type of wall art there is out there, especially given the price tag.
 You don’t want to be stuck with something you’re not crazy about!